 Charlie Ferguson L’24

-Charlie joins Penn Law and the Toll Public Interest Center in order to create transformative justice and collective liberation in the American legal system.
+Charlie joins Penn Carey Law and the Toll Public Interest Center in order to create transformative justice and collective liberation in the American legal system for LGBTQ+ communities.
 Utilizing a queer, feminist, and anti-racist lens, their goal is to cultivate substantial and sustainable equity through the power of law and policy, dismantle oppressive structures united with other community leaders, and, most importantly, live with compassion for all.

 Charlie graduated from the University of Texas in 2016 with a B.A. in English with Honors and a B.A. in Art History.
 At UT, they were the president and founder of Gamma Rho Lambda, Tau Chapter, a Greek organization that serves LGBTQ+ college students.
 They were also a member of the Junior Fellows and completed a thesis on representations of young women.
 In 2020, they received their M.A. in Women’s and Gender Studies with a specialization in LGBTQ+ Studies from the City University of New York (CUNY) Graduate Center.
 Their thesis, Transgender in College: Policies Towards Engaging Marginalized Collegiate Students, provided guidance towards more equitable practices within university systems.